IAC Launches Quality Improvement MOC Activity for Interpreting Physicians of Accredited Facilities

 The Intersocietal Accreditation Commission (IAC) is pleased to make available the “IAC QI Maintenance of Certification (MOC) Activity,” a Quality Improvement (QI) self-assessment activity to provide interpreting physicians with an online tool to assess quality metrics as required by the IAC Standards and Guidelines for Accreditation.

-Medical Directors or medical staff members within IAC-accredited facilities (Vascular Testing, Adult Echocardiography, Pediatric Echocardiography, Nuclear/PET, MRI, CT, Dental CT and/or Cardiac Electrophysiology) are eligible to participate.
+Medical Directors or medical staff members within IAC-accredited facilities are eligible to participate.
 The Medical Director or medical staff member must be listed on the Manage Staff tab of the Online Accreditation account in order to participate in the MOC Activity.

 Successful completion of this activity enables the participant to earn 20 Practice Assessment points and patient safety credit in the American Board of Internal Medicine (ABIM) MOC program, 25 credits from the American Board of Pediatrics (ABP), and/or satisfy the ‘Part IV: Participatory Quality Improvement (PQI)’ Activity requirement from the American Board of Radiology (ABR) for a three-year period.
 Additionally, participation in applying for or maintaining IAC accreditation will satisfy the American Board of Nuclear Medicine (ABNM) MOC Part 4 Quality Improvement Activities annual requirement.